 Thanks you for signing up.
 Hope to see you at the festival!

-Come and listen to one of the first female journalists to go undercover in North Korea hear her story and many others from the region.
-As part of Litro’s latest World series instalment, we are shining the Litro torch on writers and voices from South East Asia, from the pride of New India to the hidden voices of Korean women.
-For four days this Summer, we will take a fresh look at this fascinating region through the voice, and heart, of its people.
+This year’s instalment will bring together some of today’s celebrated writers and voices from South and South-East Asia, ranging from the pride of New India to the hidden voices of Korean women.
+For four days this Summer, we will take a fresh look at this fascinating region, focusing on India and South Korea, through the voice, and heart, of its people.

-If you write, we also welcome you to join us for our Masterclasses, where you can pick up ‘tricks of the trade’ and meet some of the writers speaking as well as publishers and agents.
+If you write, we also welcome you to join us for our Masterclasses, where you can pick up ‘tricks of the trade’ to help you hone the craft of writing.
+There will also be poetry readings from internationally acclaimed poets and voices from across the world on panels that talk about “#MeToo”movement, “The Empire Writes Back” and “Negotiating the Net in an age of Fake News”, meet some of the writers speaking as well as publishers and agents.

 Lee’s work includes Drifting House, How I Became a North Korean, and has appeared in publications including Granta and The Guardian.
 Lee is a recipient of the Rome Prize and an Honor Title from the Asian/Pacific American Libraries Association.
 She is an Assistant Professor of Creative Writing & Literature at Yonsei University.